You are not alone

 Children grieve differently to adults.
 Honest, age-appropriate conversations help them feel safe.
 You do not need to have all the answers.

 Sometimes grief begins before a death — when someone we love has a terminal illness.
-Talk to your GP, a hospice team, or someone in your whānau.
+You do not have to face this alone.

 Losing a pet can be deeply painful.
 The grief is real, and it is okay to feel it fully.
 This kind of grief deserves the same aroha as any other.